 Listen to the recent podcast here to hear how Dr. Jamie Everett is working to help people with persistent pain.

-Jamie is certified in functional dry needling, lymphedema managment, instrumented soft tissue mobilization, ACL prevention programs including Sportsmetrics, FMS and SFMA (functional movement screen) amongst other certifications.
+Jamie is a CrossFit Level 1 Trainer and also has certifications in specialized areas of physical therapy including functional dry needling, lymphedema managment, instrumented soft tissue mobilization, ACL prevention programs including Sportsmetrics, FMS and SFMA (functional movement screen) amongst other certifications.

 Jamie played soccer for a division I NCAA school and continues to enjoy coaching at both the recreational and competitive level.
 She also enjoys time with her husband when they can get outdoors to snowboard, mountain bike, ATV, hike, or even scuba dive (where it’s warm of course).